When Your Parenting Story Includes Miscarriage

 To say the patient is getting over it after an operation for appendicitis is one thing; after he’s had his leg cut off it is quite another.
 After that operation either the wounded stump heals or the man dies.
 If it heals, the fierce, continuous pain will stop.
 Presently, he’ll get back his strength and be able to stump about on his wooden leg.
 He has “got over it.”
 But he will probably have recurrent pains in the stump all his life, and perhaps pretty bad ones; and he will always be a one-legged man.
 There will be hardly any moment when he forgets it.
 Bathing, dressing, sitting down and getting back up again, even lying in bed, will all be different.
 His whole way of life will be changed….
 At present I am learning to get about on crutches.
 Perhaps I shall presently be given a wooden leg.
 But I shall never be a biped again.”

-I’ve come to understand that Noah’s death is not something I’ll “get over.”
-Her short life and untimely death are ingrained into who I am.
+I’ve come to understand that this miscarriage is not something I’ll “get over.”
+Noah’s short life and untimely death are ingrained into who I am.
 It’s something, as Lewis points to, with which I have to learn to live.